 ★ Looking for a postdoc, internship, master or a PhD?
 Get in touch!

-We welcome applications from both experimentalists and analysts, being curious about how the nervous system develops and a quantitative mindset are an important plus.
+We welcome applications from both experimentalists and analysts.
+A curiosity about how the nervous system develops and a quantitative mindset are important.
 Descriptions for some of the available projects can be found here.

 The people in the lab